Preparing for the walk-through portion of your home inspection

 A vacant / empty home has much more accessibility, which increases what we can see.
 However, some vacant homes have had water off, or appliances unplugged for an extended period of time.
 This will limit our ability to inspect some of these items (i.e. unplugged water softener condition will be unknown, hot water heaters that are off may not be ignited, or may not have time to warm completely, etc.).

 If there is snow on the roof, it simply cannot be evaluated.
-Your inspector may also determine that it is just not safe to walk on the roof (ice often exists at the overhang areas – making that first step a doozy).
+Your inspector may also determine that it is just not safe to walk on the roof (ice often exists at the overhang areas – making the first step completely unsafe).

 There are other frustrations that inspectors must deal with.
 Here are the most frustrating four: